GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (99) .md

 **Effect**: You conjure a spirit of nature to strike a foe within range, treat as a biting attack.
 The spirit ceases to be after a number of rounds equal to the spell's tier +1 and can be redirected against a new foe as a reaction.
 If no new target is chosen, it will inflict a bite against the same foe at the end of the secondary action phase.
 If it inflicts a critical hit, that foe receives 1d4 points of spell sickness.

 As a reaction, if the spirit attacks a foe casting a spell, you may attempt to counterspell as though you knew that spell.
 Perform the check as normal.
-THe spirit's energy is lost once the attempt is made, causing it to cease existing.
+The spirit's energy is lost once the attempt is made, causing it to cease existing.

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.